nv-morpheus/morpheus-experimental/log-sequence-ad/README.md

 batch_size = 32
 n_epoch = 10
 ```
+#### GPU Model
+Tesla V100-SXM2

 #### Model accuracy
 The label distribution in the dataset is imbalanced, the F1 score over the 1 million row dataset is 0.97.

 #### Training script
 To train the model, run the code in the notebook.
 This will save trained model under `model` directory.

 ### Inference
 To run inference from trained model
 ```bash
 python inference.py --model_name model/model_BGL.pt --input_data dataset/BGL_2k.log_structured.csv

 ```
 This will produce `result.csv` that contains binary prediction of the model.

+### How To Use This Model
+This model is an example of sequence binary classifier.
+This model requires parsed log messages as input for training and inference.
+The model and Word2Vector embedding is trained as follows in the training notebook.
+During inference, trained model is loaded from `model` directory and input file in the form of parsed logs are expected to output prediction for sequences of log messages.

+### Input
+The input is an output of parsed system log messages represented as CSV file.

+### Output
+Binary classifier output assigned to each sequence log messages in the input file.
+The predicted output is appended at the last column of the input sequence.

+#### Out-of-scope use cases
+N/A

 ### Ethical considerations
 N/A